gedanziger/intro-blockchain-development/class-16.md

 # Intro to Blockchain Development

-### Class 17 - Exchange & Wallet Security -  Notable Incidents
+### Class 16 - Exchange Security -  Notable Incidents

 It is very difficult to attack a blockchain at the protocol level.
 Generally, most attacks happen at the the level of a user, wallet or exchange.
 We'll run over some: